A Quiet Place II ending explained: No post-credits scene, but sequel possibilities

 Source: collider.com

-John Krasinski's horror sequel is here, and its final moments leave the door open for further adventures.
+John Krasinski's horror sequel is here, and the movie's final moments leave the door open for further adventures.
 Spoilers incoming.

 More in www.cnet.com